w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Here's another way to think about existential deposits.
 Ever notice those `Thumbs.db` files on Windows or `.DS_Store` files on Mac?
 Those are junk; they serve no specific purpose other than making previews a bit faster.
 If a folder is empty saved for such a file, you can remove the folder to clear the junk off your hard drive.
-That does not mean you lose access to this folder forever - you can always recreate it.
+That does not mean you will lose access to this folder forever - you can always recreate it.
 You have the _key_, after all - you're the computer's owner.
-It just means you want to keep your computer clean until you maybe end up needing this folder again and then recreate it.
+It just means you want to keep your computer clean until you maybe need this folder again and recreate it.
 Your address is like this folder - it gets removed from the chain when nothing is in it but gets put back when it has the existential deposit.